JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

     Performs Dijkstra's algorithm to find shortest paths to all vertices from input sources.

     :param graph:       The input graph
-    :param edge_dists:  The vector of edge distances
+    :param edge_dists:  The vector of edge distances or an edge property inspector.
     :param source:      The source vertex (or vertices)
     :param visitor:     An visitor instance